AuroraRyunix/PWR-manager/README.md

 ## Features

+- Automatically installs the required java version
 - Automatically pulls the last Validator Node .jar
 - Automatic update of the service with the user's external IP address.
 - Separate log files for standard output and standard error.
-- Automatically installs the required java version
 - Asks for a password and automatically starts the service

 ## Prerequisites

 - A Linux system with `systemd` support.
+- for auto java installation, either: ubuntu, debian, arch, fedora, rhel9

 ## Installation